vippsas/vipps-psp-api/vipps-psp-api.md

 ### Status Updates

-To provide a consistent end user experience it is important that Vipps is notified by changes to the payment status when it is captured, cancelled or refunded.
-Vipps also provides an endpoint to check the payment status.
+To provide a consistent end user experience it is important that Vipps is notified by changes to the payment status when it is captured, cancelled or refunded: [`POST:/v2/psppayments/updatestatus`](https://vippsas.github.io/vipps-psp-api/#/Vipps_PSP_API/updatestatusUsingPOST)

+Vipps also provides an endpoint to check the payment status: [`POST:/v2/psppayments/{pspTransactionId}/details`](https://vippsas.github.io/vipps-psp-api/#/Vipps_PSP_API/getPSPPaymentDetailsUsingGET)

 # PSD2 Compliance